debajyoti7/featheriseR/README.md

 This package has dedicated functions for different file types.
 Just call the function as featheriseR_extension e.g. `featheriseR_csv` for csv files.

+## Note

+The data for examples is the `babynames` dataset.
+(Source: https://github.com/hadley/babynames/tree/master/data-raw )